hulahula3247/CSE4152-exam/f3-playing-musicbox/statement.md

 ## Problem

 Jieun wants to play a musical score of length **N** using **K** (K ≤ N) music boxes.
 The score is a string of length N consisting of digits from 0 to 9.
-She plans to divide the score into K non-empty consecutive segments and assign each segment to one music box.
+She plans to divide the score into K non-empty consecutive segments and assign each segment to one music box, and each music box is assigned to exactly one segment.

 Each music box can only play a digit pattern that is stored in it, repeated infinitely.
 For example, if a music box stores `"123"`, then it will play the sequence `"123123123..."`.